 Compartmental Gates and Contact Sites in Cells

 The compartmentalization of cells ensures a highly specific distribution of nucleic acids, proteins and metabolites.
 At the same time, intracellular compartments must communicate and exchange molecules.
 Two major systems enable exchange between compartments: compartmental gates and contact sites.
 While compartmental gates mediate the selective partitioning of molecules between cytoplasm and organelles or within a membrane, contact sites represent direct physical connections between compartment-enclosing membranes.
 Thus, within living cells, compartmental gates and contact sites represent two complementary systems, which functionally cooperate or directly interact with each other to coordinate compartmentalized processes.
-This SFB-initiative is commited to addressing the role of compartmental gates and contact sites in cellular organization and physiology.
+This SFB-initiative is committed to addressing the role of compartmental gates and contact sites in cellular organization and physiology.
 We aim to understand how they achieve a selective distribution of molecules and thus functionally define and diversify cellular compartments.